The Right to Family Reunification Under EU Law and Cyprus Legislation

 The initial capital that a CIF is required to maintain in order to obtain and operate a CySEC authorization is the following:

-Capital Requirements Services
+Capital Requirements | Services |

-50,000.00 1.
-Reception and transmission of orders in relation to one or more financial instruments
+1. Reception and transmission of orders in relation to one or more financial instruments 2.
+Execution of orders on behalf of clients 3.
+Portfolio management 4.
+Provision of Investment advice 5.
+Does not hold clients’ funds |

-125.000.00 1.
-Reception and transmission of orders in relation to one or more financial instruments
+1. Reception and transmission of orders in relation to one or more financial instruments 2.
+Execution of orders on behalf of clients 3.
+Portfolio management 4.
+Holds clients’ funds |

-2. Underwriting of financial instruments and/or placing of financial instruments on a firm commitment basis
+1. Dealing on own account 2.
+Underwriting of financial instruments and/or placing of financial instruments on a firm commitment basis 3.
+Operation of Multilateral Trading Facility (MTF) 4.
+Operation of Organized Trading Facility (OTF) |

 At a minimum, CIFs should: